enso-org/enso/doc/design/syntax/syntax.md

     Arising from ...
 ```

-Although the Enso implementation is over 15% shorter that the insecure Idris
+Although the Enso implementation is over 15% shorter than the insecure Idris
 implementation and over 50% shorter than the secure implementation, it provides
 the same robustness as the secure Idris implementation.
 Moreover, the user
 facing interface is kept simple, without information provided explicitly for the